 There are five things you should know about range and charging: three that impact how far you can go in your electric vehicle (EV) and two that impact how quickly you can charge.

 What impacts how far I can go?

 - The battery: EV battery size is measured in kilowatt-hours (kWh).
 The more kWh capacity your car’s battery has, the farther you can go between charges.

 - The weather: The temperature and weather conditions will impact your EV's range (the colder it gets, the shorter the range), but EVs can handle whatever a New England winter can throw at them.
-The rating on miles per charge is a good number for a year-round basis.
+The EPA's rating on miles per charge is a good number for a year-round basis.
 Most of the year, you will get more than the rating.
-Learn more on our blogpost: It's Cold Outside.
-What about EVs?
+Learn more on our Winter Driving page.

 What impacts how fast I can charge?